 Karen Cheryl

-Karen Cheryl (née Isabelle Morizet) graduated with a science baccalaureate and a first prize from the Conservatoire de batterie, and made her singing debut at the age of seventeen with the hit "Garde moi avec toi".
-Launched by Claude Carrère's ex-partner, Mémé Ibach, to compete with Sheila, Karen Cheryl offered an image of a Barbie doll schoolgirl.
-She went on to collect disco hits such as "Show Me You're Man Enough" and "Sing to Me Mama" (million-dollar record sales in 1979-80) and eclipses, periodically hosting TV shows.
-At the turn of the 2000s, she reverted to her Christian name for her radio shows.
-Karen Cheryl presents a weekly segment on France 3's Les Grands du Rire.
+Karen Cheryl (born Isabelle Morizet in Saint-Germain en Laye, France, on July 19, 1955) took her first steps on the French music scene at the age of seventeen with the hit "Garde moi avec toi" (1975).
+Launched by Claude Carrère's ex-partner, Mémé Ibach, to compete with Sheila & B. Devotion, Karen Cheryl offered a schoolgirl Barbie doll image.
+She went on to collect disco hits such as "Show Me You're Man Enough" (1979) and "Sing to Me Mama" (1978) - with million-dollar record sales - and eclipses, periodically hosting TV shows.
+At the turn of the 2000s, she reverted to her Christian name for her radio shows on Europe 1.
+At the same time, Isabelle Morizet presents a weekly segment on France 3's Les Grands du rire.
+Several compilations of her hits appeared in the 1980s and 1990s.
+In 2025, Etonnament Romantique - Best Of brings together all her songs from a 50-year career.

 Related Artists